 - good grasps of network fundamentals

 The recommended training program that can be taken at a Cisco academy is called Implementing and Administering Cisco Solutions (CCNA).
-The successful completition of a training course will get you a training badge.
+The successful completion of a training course will get you a training badge.

 Your specialization will begin when you decide to go for your CCNP certification.
 The biggest news regarding the CCNP exam is that you will no longer be required to pass the CCNA exam in order to take the CCNP exam.

-As of February, 2020, the following CCNP tracks will be available:
+As of February, 2020, the following CCNP tracks are available: